 Pha Ngern Silver Cliff – Distance and Elevation

 From what I learned, the Pha Ngern Silver Cliff hike is slightly shorter than Pha Ngern Trailhead.
 And in terms of elevation too, Pha Ngern Silver Cliff is a bit lower.

-The main difference obviously is terms of the views.
-Both have amazing views, but of slightly different areas.
+The main difference is the views.
+Both have amazing views but of slightly different areas.

 - Items to carry